melanielaporte/Retro-Media-Emporium/README.md

 Retro Media Emporium (RME) is a Java program I am building to track my personal collection of books, DVDs, and CDs.
 Over the years, I’ve curated a substantial physical media library.
 Friends often borrow items, and sometimes things don’t make it back or memories of lending fade.
 RME keeps everything organized, making lending fun, social, and accountable.

 ## Why I Built This
 This project allows me to practice Java while celebrating my love of physical media and fostering a sense of community.
 I may even create little physical cards or a mini card catalog, a combination of a 90s-style library system and Blockbuster video store.
-Yes, there will be fines.

 ## Learning Goals
 - Object-oriented programming with classes, encapsulation, methods, and constructors (Book.java and Library.java).